adrien-ben/vulkan-tutorial-rs/README.md

 Update the descriptor set, add texture coordinates to `Vertex` and update the shaders to read texture coordinates and sample the texture.

+ ## 5: Depth buffering

+ Update `Vertex` to make the position 3d.
+Update the vertex shader to take the new dimension into account.
+Add a new quad to render.
+And setup depth buffer so the new quad is renderer correctly relatively to the other.
+Recreate the depth buffer resources when the swapchain is recreated.

 ## Run it

 With validation layers: